This article was updated on May 8th, 2023.

-Founded in 1863 in Geneva, Switzerland, the International Red Cross and Red Crescent Movement has spent the last 154 years dedicated to providing international aid and relief to those around the world.
+Founded in 1863 in Geneva, Switzerland, the International Red Cross and Red Crescent Movement has spent the last 160 years providing international aid and relief to those in need around the world.
 In 1922, in a time still ripped apart by the effects of World War II, it was stated that “Our Red Cross wants to prevent disease so that it will not be obliged to give care; it also wants to encourage our society to prevent wars rather than having to bear the serious consequences involved.
 We all know the moral potential it brings into being and extends to all sections of the community.
 If its annual action could take hold in the whole world, this would certainly be a major contribution to peace.”
 It is this statement that encapsulates the spirit of Red Cross Day.

-The Red Cross also emphasizes the importance of helping military members, veterans and military families in response to the challenges of military service, and provides 24/7 global emergency communication services and support in military and veteran health care facilities.
+The Red Cross also emphasizes the importance of helping military members, veterans, and military families in response to the challenges of military service and provides 24/7 global emergency communication services and support in military and veteran health care facilities.

 These are only a few examples of the loyalty and passion the Red Cross has for the global community.
-From collecting blood donations for those in need, to saving the lives of victims of natural disasters, to helping families of the military, May 8th is a day to celebrate the incredible things this organization does.
-And here’s just a few ways you can help:
+From collecting blood donations for those in need, to mitigating the effects of natural disasters, to helping families of the military, we have a lot to be thankful for when it comes to this prestigious and hardworking organization.

 - Volunteer: Seeing as how 90% of the humanitarian work of the Red Cross is carried out by volunteers, becoming a volunteer for the organization is truly one of the best ways to provide your services.
 You can follow this link to find Volunteer opportunities near you: http://www.redcross.org/volunteer/become-a-volunteer#step1

 - Give Blood: Any eligible blood donated to the Red Cross organization is made available to be shipped to hospitals 24 hours a day, 7 days a week in order to provide healthy blood to those who need it at only a moment’s notice.
 Find a location to donate blood here: